h3rald/h3rald/contents/conver.md

 #### Prototype (000-3FF)

 Projects in this stage are typically highly unstable, immature, and/or incomplete.
 As a result, releases within this stage:

 - MAY be of any magnitude
 - MAY include breaking changes
 - MAY include experimental content

 #### Operational (400-7FF)

 Projects in this stage are typically usable in production, although they MAY still improve substantially in terms of completeness, maturity, and stability.
-As a result, releases within this stage MAY:
+As a result, releases within this stage:

 - MAY be or magnitude S, M, or L, but not X
 - MAY include breaking changes
 - MAY include experimental content